hckops/hckctl/README.md

 </p>

 <p align="center">
-  <i>The novel declarative Breach and Attack Simulation engine</i><br>
+  <i>The declarative Breach and Attack Simulation engine</i><br>
   <a href="#quick-start">Quick start</a>&nbsp;&bull;
   <a href="#setup">Setup</a>&nbsp;&bull;
   <a href="#development">Development</a>
 </p>

-Launch manual and automated attacks with pre-defined and always up-to-date templates of your everyday-tools.
+Launch manual and automated attacks with pre-defined and always up-to-date templates of your favourite tools.
 Designed to transparently run locally, remotely or integrated in pipelines and for the purpose of analyzing, aggregating and exporting reports.

 ## Quick start